keptn-contrib/artifacthub/README.md

 This repository holds the metadata for Keptn integrations to be listed on the [ArtifactHub](https://artifacthub.io).
 Each Keptn integration listed needs to have an [`artifacthub-pkg.yml` file](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml) and a `README.md` file.

+## Contributing
+We're glad you want to contribute to Keptn.
+See [CONTRIBUTING](CONTRIBUTING) for more info.

 ## `artifacthub-pkg.yml` structure

 For the integration to be displayed correctly, the `artifacthub-pkg.yml` file needs to meet the [syntax requirements described on the AH repository](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml).
 The `version`, `name`, `displayName`, `createdAt`, and `description` attributes are required by AH.
 Additionally to the before-mentioned attributes, it's also recommended to add the `digest` as described in more detail in the ['Update existing version of a service' section](#update-existing-version-of-a-service).